smattingly/database-tutorial/part1.md

 Rows matched: 1  Changed: 1  Warnings: 0
 ```

 Now suppose that Learning Center staff report some problems involving the Web application.
-To address these, you will need to run updates that imitate the SQL statements embedded in the Web application' code.
+To address these, you will need to run updates that imitate the SQL statements embedded in the Web application's code.

 First, Learning Center staff report that Gary Gatehouse tried to check out at 3:15 p.m. on August 31, but was unable to because their network connection was down.
 Gary reported that he did meet his goals for the visit, and that he did not meet with a tutor.